 The School of Nursing uses the American Psychological Association (APA) Publication Manual, latest edition, for rules of style, citation, and referencing for all formal, scholarly writing.

 All faculty are expected to be familiar with APA format, and courses are expected to require the use of APA in all formal papers.
 Faculty at all levels are expected to be able to assist students in improving their writing and mastery of APA guidelines.

-Students are introduced to the use of APA for scholarly writing in N260, Professional Foundations I. Learning to use the rules of APA on matters of writing style, organization, formatting, mechanics, table building, and finally, referencing and citation, takes time and ongoing reinforcement.
-To accomplish this, courses need to expand on the APA content provided in N260, continuously reinforce the use of APA, and provide opportunities for students to practice the craft of scholarly writing.
-Students need meaningful feedback on their writing and need to be held to expectations for submitting corrections and revisions.
+Students are introduced to the use of APA in the scholarly writing course.
+Learning to use the rules of APA on matters of writing style, organization, formatting, mechanics, table building, and finally, referencing and citation, takes time and ongoing reinforcement.
+To accomplish this, courses need to expand on the APA content provided in the scholarly writing course, continuously reinforce the use of APA, and provide opportunities for students to practice the craft of scholarly writing.
+Students need meaningful feedback on their writing and be held to expectations for submitting corrections and revisions.

 – Students should be provided with opportunities to revise and resubmit papers following initial faculty feedback.

 – Faculty should not make corrections and revisions for the students.
 Rather, faculty should name the errors (e.g., incorrect word choice, spelling, sentence structure, subject-verb agreement, punctuation, use of vague references, wordiness, in-text citation errors, reference list errors, table formatting, use of jargon, effectiveness of arguments, inclusion of evidence, quality of the evidence cited, etc, etc), point out examples of each type of error, point out the applicable sections of the APA manual, provide examples of corrections, and instruct the student to make necessary corrections.

 – Examples of excellent writing should be made available to the students.

 – Students who need further assistance should be referred to the PLU writing center.